polyfony-inc/polyfony/README.md

 Config::get('group', 'key')
 ```

-Having specific ini configuration files for development and production allows your to :
+Having specific ini configuration files for development and production allows you to :
 * set a bypass email to redirect all email sent in development environment
 * enable compression, obfuscation/minifying and caching only in production
 * show the profiler stack in development